deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 > </details>

-> Table 5 presents the validation loss for different models on the whole validation split of slimpajama.
+> Table 5 presents the validation loss for different models on the whole validation split of slimpajama dataset, comparing vanilla transformer and resformer models of different sizes.

 </details>